 6 Multitasking Workouts to Try

 Exercise and working out have the obvious benefit of bettering your life physically.
 But some types of training, group fitness, and sport-specific classes have other advantages as well.
 You might not even realize it, but depending on the activity you’re partaking in, you may also be learning a life skill.
 Some classes such as lifeguard training may be more obvious, but did you know activities like dance class and a round of golf can also serve as tools to help you gain other skills in your life?
-Read on to learn about some of the best multitasking fitness you can try.
+Read on to learn about some of the best multitasking fitness activities you can try.